SpM-lab/sparse-ir-tutorial/src/spm_py.md

 ---
 jupytext:
+  formats: ipynb,md:myst
   text_representation:
     extension: .md
     format_name: myst
-    format_version: 0.13
-    jupytext_version: 1.13.7
 kernelspec:
   display_name: Python 3
+  language: python
   name: python3
 ---

 # SpM analytic continuation

-This example provides an application of `sparse-ir` to the sparse-modeling analytical continuation (SpM) algorithm.
+This example provides an application of `sparse-ir` to the sparse-modeling analytic continuation (SpM) algorithm.
 We reproduce the result presented in the original paper {cite:p}`Otsuki:2017er`.

-The analytical continuation can be formulated as the inverse problem of the equation
+The analytic continuation can be formulated as the inverse problem of the equation

 $$
   G(\tau) = -\int_{-\infty}^{\infty} d\omega K(\tau, \omega) \rho(\omega).